percivalalb/DoggyTalents/README.md

 Thanks to everyone that has contributed.
 This includes but is not limited to...
  * RaustBlackDragon for creating the original mod and ideas back in 2013
- * NovaViper for coding help and mantaining order
+ * NovaViper for coding help and maintaining order
  * SimonMeskens for some of the textures

 Want to know more about the mod?
 Take a gander at the [wiki](https://github.com/percivalalb/DoggyTalents/wiki)!